UEFA approves final format and access list for its club competitions as of the 2024/25 season | Inside UEFA

 Format abstract

-Taking the entire variety of groups from 32 to 36 within the UEFA Champions League, the most important change will see a change from the normal group stage to a single league part together with all taking part groups.
-Every membership will now be assured a minimal of 8 league stage video games towards 8 totally different opponents (4 residence video games, 4 away) quite than the earlier six matches towards three groups, performed on a home-and-away foundation.
+Taking the entire variety of groups from 32 to 36 within the UEFA Champions League, the most important change will see a metamorphosis from the normal group stage to a single league section together with all collaborating groups.
+Every membership will now be assured a minimal of 8 league stage video games in opposition to 8 totally different opponents (4 house video games, 4 away) slightly than the earlier six matches in opposition to three groups, performed on a home-and-away foundation.

-Similar format adjustments will even be utilized to the UEFA Europa League (8 matches within the league stage) and UEFA Europa Conference League (6 matches within the league stage) and each will even embody 36 groups within the league part.
+Similar format modifications may also be utilized to the UEFA Europa League (8 matches within the league stage) and UEFA Europa Conference League (6 matches within the league stage) and each may also embody 36 groups within the league section.